 Efficiency Initiatives: Separately, the Thatcher Government and its successors have focussed on improving the efficiency of the big, high-spending departments.
 Here, the existing civil service has been on more comfortable ground.
 It has considerable experience of delivering services on a large scale and in managing large numbers of staff across the UK.
 Senior officials accordingly reckon that they can steadily improve efficiency and customer service as long as politicians refrain from changing the rules – or at least don’t do so too often or too dramatically.
 There was considerable early success, including sharpened financial management and the establishment of separately managed 'Next Steps' Executive Agencies.
 Subsequent reform programs have also been essentially managerial, and have addressed subjects such as leadership, performance management, the role of the Senior Civil Service and improved delivery.

 There have also been huge investments in information technologies which appear to have made the civil service much more efficient, and have eliminated huge numbers of lower paid jobs in areas such as taxation and licensing.
 It should be noted, however, that many of the apparent productivity gains result from getting taxpayers, licensees, benefits claimants etc. to do 'shadow work' - that is work previously done by civil servants.
 This was nicely described in a 2023 article by Rana Foroohar.

 Lord Bancroft's Lecture, Whitehall and Management: A Retrospect, provides a thought-provoking and entertaining review of management reforms through to 1984.

-The following is a list of the key managerial reform documents.
+The following is a list of the key managerial reform documents through to 2012.

 - The Financial Management Initiative (1986) sought improvements in the allocation, management and control of resources.